Outlier-Robust Sparse Estimation via Non-Convex Optimization: Robust Sparse PCA

 \section{Robust Sparse PCA}

-We consider a spiked covariance model for the sparse PCA problem.
-In this model, there is a special sparse direction $v\in \R^d$ with at most $k$ nonzero entries.
+We consider a spiked covariance model for sparse PCA.
+In this model, there is a direction $v\in \R^d$ with at most $k$ nonzero entries.
 The good samples are drawn from a ground-truth distribution with covariance $\Sigma = I+\rho vv^\top$, where $\rho > 0$ is a parameter that intuitively measures the strength of the signal.
 We consider the more interesting case when $\rho \le 1$ (if $\rho$ is larger the problem becomes easier).
-We further assume that the ground-truth distribution is subgaussian.